-The Lost Mountain is a project about discovery, adventure, and ultimately survival in one of the world’s least-explored and most-threatened habitats.
+The Lost Mountain is a project about discovery, adventure, and ultimately survival in one of the world’s least explored and most threatened habitats.
 Mt.
 Namuli, a 7,936-foot granite monolith, is the largest of a group of isolated peaks that tower over the ancient valleys of northern Mozambique.
 Here, plants and animals have evolved as if on dispersed oceanic islands, so that individual mountains have become refuge to their own unique species of life, many of which have yet to be discovered or described by science.
-Yet despite these distinctions, it is Mt.
-Namuli’s linkages to the surrounding landscape and its position along a corridor of mountains stretching from South Africa to the Arabian Peninsula that has gripped the attention of the world.
+Biologists and conservationists from around the world have identified Mt.
+Namuli as a global hotspot: a place of critical biodiversity and an opportunity to model a new vision for wildlife preservation that integrates the wishes and needs of local people.

-Expedition Success (full details in the post-expedition Press Release)
+Expedition Success at a Glance (full details in the post-expedition Press Release)

 - CONSERVE: Completion of the first ever integrated conservation plan for Mt.
 Namuli, led by Mozambican NGO LUPA, with a priority focus on human livelihood advancement in concert with natural resource management to support a thriving future for one of the world’s most precious biodiversity hotspots.

 Namuli Integrated Conservation Plan Implementation and Completion of Lost Mountain Film: A documentary film about the spirit of exploration and what happens when adventure becomes a nexus for art, science, and global change.
 Due out 2015.